WICG/file-system-access/MoveAndRename.md

 to move to, which may or may not be on the same file system.
 The name of the original file or directory is retained.
-This is not guaranteed to be atomic, since the destination directory may be on a different file system and/or may be subject to other checks (ex: Safe Browsing in Chrome).
+This is not guaranteed to be atomic, since the destination directory may be on a different file system and/or may be subject to other checks (e.g. Safe Browsing in Chrome).

 The second `move()` variation allows a user to specify a `new_entry_name` as well as a `destination_directory` to move to.
-The same (lack of) atomicity guarantees apply here as the first `move()` variation.
+The same (lack of) atomicity guarantees apply here as with the first `move()` variation.

 ```
 interface FileSystemHandle {